- Consumer price indices for Germany

 - Producer prices of industrial goods

 The continuous observation and analysis of price stability is based on surveys of prices.
 Particular attention is paid to the Harmonised Index of Consumer Prices (HICP) and the national Consumer Price Index (CPI), which are calculated by the Federal Statistical Office and used as measures of consumer price movements.
 Producer prices of agricultural and commercial products are used as leading indicators at the upstream stages of production.

 Depending on the indicator, seasonally and calendar-adjusted or just calendar-adjusted time series are provided in addition to the unadjusted figures.
 The adjusted data are estimated using version 0.2.8 of the Census X-12-ARIMA program.

 Real-time data are available for selected indicators.
 Further information on methodology is likewise available.

 Consumer price indices for Germany

-The consumer price indices calculated every month by the Federal Statistical Office measure the average change in the price of all goods and services that are bought or used by households for consumption purposes for the respective reporting period compared with the base year.
+The consumer price indices calculated every month by the Federal Statistical Office measure the average change in the price of all goods and services that are bought by households for consumption purposes for the respective reporting period compared with the base year.
 A distinction should be made between the Harmonised Index of Consumer Prices (HICP) for Germany, which is calculated according to EU-wide harmonised criteria, and Germany's national consumer price index (CPI).

 Price indices for imports and exports